Swati4star/Images-to-PDF/README.md

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height= "80">](https://play.google.com/store/apps/details?id=swati4star.createpdf)

-Have JPG when you need a PDF?
+Need a PDF when you have a JPG?
 Convert JPG to PDF in a few seconds! :smiley:
 Here is an easy to use Android app to convert images to PDF file!

 <img src="./screenshots/image_to_pdf.gif"  width="300px">